 Definition - What does Semen Analysis mean?

-A semen analysis is can detect male fertility problems and accurate diagnosis may improve fertility if it leads to effective treatment.
+A semen analysis refers to the laboratory testing of semen to evaluate male fertility.
+It can detect male fertility problems and an accurate diagnosis may allow the opportunity to improve natural fertility or select an appropriate treatment.

 FertilitySmarts explains Semen Analysis

 An analysis will most commonly include a summary of:

 - Sperm count, the total number of sperm in a sample